Biology

 BIO 109.
 Concepts in Biology.
 4 Credits.

 Biology, as a science, represents a way of interacting with the world in a rational manner.
 The nature of science, cellular structure and function, the molecules of life, the acquisition and use of energy by living organisms, the code of heredity, principles of genetics, and genetic recombination will be considered in this course.
 Lab sessions will be hands on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 113.
 Life Science for Allied Health (formerly BIO 099).
 3 Credits.

 This course is designed to prepare students to succeed in Anatomy & Physiology I and II.
 Students build a foundation of biology concepts related to chemicals critical to life, cellular structure and function with emphasis on cellular transport, energy production and molecular genetics.
 Instruction will actively engage students in their learning and student success skills are integrated with the scientific body of knowledge as students prepare to enter various allied health programs.
 A GRADE OF 'C+' OR HIGHER IS REQUIRED FOR ADVANCEMENT TO NEXT COURSE.
-Prerequisites: ENG 098, MAT 092 (or corequisite), RDG 098, or placement.
+Prerequisites: ENG 098, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.

 BIO 116.
 Ecology.
 4 Credits.

 This course is the study of relationships between organisms and the environment.
 Ecology is a broad scientific discipline ranging from the study of individual organisms to the global scale.
 This is a course in modern experimental ecology that emphasizes the conceptual foundations of the discipline.
 Natural history provides our foundation, while evolution is the conceptual framework.
 The laboratory focuses on lab and field experiments that use the scientific method to demonstrate key concepts and develop an understanding of experimental and statistical methods commonly used in ecology.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As part of the coursework you may have the potential of being, to some degree, exposed to various hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.
 Fall.

 BIO 118.
 Biology I. 4 Credits.

 Biology is the study of life and living systems.
 Intended for STEM majors, this course places an emphasis on experimental design, data acquisition and analysis, and the presentation of scientific results using data visualization and technical writing.
 An introduction to scientific discovery, the structure and function of cells, the molecules of life, the production and use of energy by living organisms, the genetic code and patterns of heredity, as well as practical biotechnology applications will be considered in this course.
 Lab sessions will be hands on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 119.
 Biology II.
 4 Credits.

 Biology is the study of life.
 Intended for STEM majors, this course will consider the origin and evolution of life on Earth, natural selection, the diversity and the unity of life in all its many forms, the geological timelines as it applies to evolution, the modern sciences of taxonomy and phylogeny, including analysis of proteins, RNA and DNA for the purpose of building phylogenies of organisms, human evolution, and behavior as an adaptive mechanism.
 Lab sessions will be hands-on experiences revolving around the topics of the course.
 As part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
 Two and one half lecture/discussion hours and two lab hours per week.
 BIO 118 strongly suggested.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 122.
 Zoology: The Biology Of Animals.
 4 Credits.

 This course focuses on the unity and diversity within the animal kingdom.
 Animals are found in every environment and have various roles or niches that they occupy in these environments.
 Each environment presents different problems that these animals overcome with various structural, functional, and behavioral adaptations.
 The study of these adaptations is the central theme of this course.
 Laboratory is an integral part of this course with a focus on comparative anatomy through dissection of preserved specimens.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.
 Fall.

 BIO 128.
 Plants And Society.
 3 Credits.

 This course is a survey course looking at the origins, historical, and current use of plants in societies including food, spices, clothing, beverages, building material, and medicines.
 The search for and exploitation of many plant species by humans have directly and indirectly shaped the geopolitical world we now live in.
 These topics will follow a brief introduction to basic plant structure, function, and life cycle.
 The increasing role of plants in biotechnology will also be studied, as well as the important uses of algae and fungi as they relate to people, plants, and plant products.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 130.
 Botany: Plant Science.
 4 Credits.

 This course includes basic plant structure and function.
 This will include the anatomy and physiology of the plant cell, tissues, roots, stems, and leaf growth and development.
 Laboratory will include the study of the above with preserved and live specimens and with field study where possible.
 The effects of various plant pathogens on plant growth will be considered.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.
 Fall.

 BIO 140.
 Introduction To Greenhouse Management.
 4 Credits.

 Theory and practice of operation/management of a commercial greenhouse will be the major content of this course.
 This course will integrate the science of the greenhouse industry.
 This course will emphasize plants native to New England and agriculturally relevant plants.
 This four-credit lab science will use the MWCC greenhouse to study the science of the greenhouse including root substrate, fertilizer formulations, the business of greenhouse management, permaculture practices and setting up a native plant nursery.
 Emphasis will be placed on chemical/non-chemical methods of control of plant pathogens and pests.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus and will include field trips both on and off campus.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.
 Spring.

 BIO 142.
 Entomology: Insect Biology.
 3 Credits.